 It鈥檚 all about your child 鈥 and getting answers

 So what鈥檚 a parent to do?
 Look at the data to see how the school is serving children like yours.
-Will your son really thrive at a school where the girls are performing significantly better than the boys?
 Is there an equity gap?
 Do the test scores jump around erratically?
-These data points will rarely provide answers, but they can offer a starting point for figuring out the hard questions all parents need to ask.
+These data points will rarely provide answers by themselves, but they can offer a starting point for figuring out the hard questions you need to ask.